AndrewSChapman/eventmanager/README.md

 ## Event Listeners

-Event Listeners declare what kind of events they are interested in and are then responsible for handling each event type via the "handleEvent" method.
+Event Listeners must declare the types of events they are interested in.
+Moreover, they and responsible for "handling" each event type via the "handleEvent" method.

 A listener can be any D class so long as it implements the EventListenerInterface.